vincenteof/vincenteof-obsidian/400 - Zettelkasten/Befriending yourself is the only activity that has no shortcuts.md

 # Befriending yourself is the only activity that has no shortcuts

-I think befriending yourself is another way of expressing self acceptance.
-Most people doesn't know who he is, making decisions based on the personality the society give him, which is the root cause of most pain in life.
-It's like playing a card but you don't even know what's your card is or solving a math problem but you don't know your
+I think befriending yourself is another way of describing self-acceptance.
+Most people don't really know who they are, they make decisions based on the identity that society assigns they, which I believe is the root cause of most pain in life.
+It's like trying to play a card game without knowing what cards you’re holding, or attempting to solve a math problem without first understanding the prerequisites.

+So don't play tricks.
+Be brave, be honst and face who you truly are.
+As Joyce said: “Think you’re escaping and run into yourself.
+Longest way round is the shortest way home.”

 # References